BIC Board of Directors

 Board Members

-Kate Barton (President) grew up in a small town in Tennessee, graduated from Vanderbilt University, and began her career as an English teacher in the Centerville Ohio Public Schools in 1971.
+Kate Barton grew up in a small town in Tennessee, graduated from Vanderbilt University, and began her career as an English teacher in the Centerville Ohio Public Schools in 1971.
 She came to the Berkshires in 1974 and began teaching English at Pittsfield High School.
 After 31 years in the Pittsfield system, she retired to focus on her tutoring business, coaching students for standardized testing (SSAT, SAT, ACT, MTEl, GRE) and assisting with prep school or college applications, as well as tutoring middle and high school students in study skills and a variety of subjects.
 Kate has served on a number of boards, including the Women’s Services Center, Berkshire Mental Health (now the Brien Center), the Berkshire Music School, and her church Vestry.
 Her particular interest is in fundraising.
 She is honored to serve on the Board of the Berkshire Immigrant Center.
 She feels that the treatment of immigrants is the defining issue for what we are as individuals and as a country.
 Kate lives in Hinsdale with her husband, Sam Craig, and their Black Lab.

 Bob Bogomolny grew up in a suburb outside of Cleveland, Ohio, and attended college and law school at Harvard.
 Following graduation he practiced law in Cleveland and then moved to Washington and joined the Justice Department.
 He worked for a short time as a lawyer in the Bureau of Drug Abuse Control of the Department of Health, Education and Welfare (now HHS.)
 When Bob left the government, he moved to the Vera Institute of Justice in New York where he worked on criminal justice reform.
 In 1970, he became a law professor at Southern Methodist University in Dallas and in 1977 became Dean of the College of Law at Cleveland State University in Cleveland for 10 years.
 Subsequently, he served as General Counsel of G.D.Searle, a multinational pharmaceutical company, for 13 years.
 In 2002 he became President of the University of Baltimore, a public university, and served in that capacity for 12 years.
 Upon retiring he moved to Lenox, MA with his wife, Janice Toran.

-Gloria Escobar is the Financial Wellness Latinx Outreach Coach at Greylock Federal Credit Union.
+Gloria Escobar (Secretary) is the Financial Wellness Latinx Outreach Coach at Greylock Federal Credit Union.
 She was born in Colombia, arrived in the US 20 years ago, and obtained US citizenship in 2011.
 She is very active in the Spanish=speaking community and advocates for the inclusion and education of immigrant community members.
 Thanks to Gloria’s bilingual skills and her passion to work with the community she has had the opportunity to conduct financial wellness classes in Spanish as well as English as well as providing on-on-one financial coaching.
 She has been involved in the annual Latino Festival, assisted in the 100 Backpack Challenge, volunteered at the Gather-In Durant Park, Festival of Hope and Gladys Allen Brigham Center’s Thanksgiving Celebration, and serves on the Board of Directors at the Community Health Program.

 Ahmed Ismail is a native of Egypt.
 Ahmed grew up in Giza, where he attended Cairo University, faculty of Law and earned his LL.B.
 Ahmed migrated to the US shortly after the Arab Spring had erupted.
 Upon coming to the US, Ahmed attended and graduated from the University of Connecticut School of Law and currently has his own practice in Pittsfield, MA.
 Ahmed was a client of BIC early on and benefited tremendously from the Center in his journey to obtain his green card.
 He is very grateful to be able to help and be part of the Berkshire Immigrant Center and being able to help all his good friends and extended family.
 He lives in Pittsfield with his wife, Michela Tagliapietra, and their two children.